What is Pastoral Counseling?

 • Isn’t as Reliant on Electricity

-Naturally, both methods of approaching pastoral therapy are valid and can assist in your spiritual issues.
+Naturally, both methods of approaching both pastoral counseling degree and therapy are valid and can assist in your spiritual issues.
 One example of where pastoral counseling can benefit you a lot involves marital troubles, and marital therapy is easy to do through both methods.

 How Does Pastoral Counseling Work?